physimals/physimals/_pages/basil2020precourse.md

 To get the most out of the course we strongly recommend you watch the following videos ahead of time.
-The aim of the session on the day is to give you time to perform analyese for youself with support from the tutors, there will only be a short introduction and not a full lecture.
+The aim of the session on the day is to give you time to perform analyses for youself with support from the tutors, there will only be a short introduction and not a full lecture.
 There is ~90 minutes of material, if you are short of time you could start by watching video 1 and then 3 (~40 mins), then selecting the others that interest you.

-The full playlist can be accessed below:
+The full playlist can be accessed here:
 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/videoseries?list=PL_o6nLE5UY0MI4zuEXj32XcxS_JLjP0rZ"
 frameborder="0" allow="accelerometer; autoplay; clipboard-write;